 Reclaiming Gift Aid through ChurchSuite (UK only)

-Reclaiming your church's Gift Aid can seem like a lot of hard work.
-That's why the Giving module takes care of a lot of the heavy lifting for you!
-Here is how you can prepare a Gift Aid reclaim with ChurchSuite.
+Reclaiming Gift Aid can seem like a lot of hard work.
+That's why the Giving module takes care of most of the heavy lifting for you!

 In this article